Welcome to our page about the best things to do in the Fethiye area of Turkey – our hometown on the blue waters of the Turkish Mediterranean coast.

 And we’ve assumed your visits will be in the summer season when the weather in Fethiye is at its hottest.

-Otherwise, we would have a lot more trekking suggestions on this list – we are home to the start point of the famous long distance footpath, the Lycian Way.
+Otherwise, we would have a lot more trekking suggestions on this list (we are home to the starting point of the famous long distance footpath, the Lycian Way).

-Should you find yourself here in the cooler and colder months, we’ve got a few tips for surviving Fethiye in winter.
+- Should you find yourself here in the cooler and colder months, we’ve got a few tips for surviving Fethiye in winter and some tips about what to do when it rains

 Okay, let’s dive into Fethiye’s popular attractions – and into some of its quieter places, too…